Walking Holidays in Northern England

 Why do this walk?

-A great route linking the Northumberland Coast with Hadrian's Wall, through the quiet Northumberland countryside.
+A great route linking the Northumberland Coast with Hadrian's Wall.

 Start on Holy Island, with its castle, ruined priory, and seal colony.

-The Yorkshire Wolds offer a peaceful setting for a walking holiday away from it all.
-With rolling countryside and far reaching views, the trail follows good paths and tracks over higher ground, dipping in and out of the dry valleys which were carved into this landscape after the Ice Age, and which give the area its unique appearance.
+The Yorkshire Wolds offer a peaceful setting for a walking holiday, perfect for those seeking to escape the hustle and bustle.
+With its rolling countryside and far-reaching views, this 82 mile trail follows well-trodden paths and tracks over higher ground, dipping in and out of the dry valleys carved into the landscape after the Ice Age – features that give the Wolds their unique appearance.

 Length